hsanjuan/one-ipfs/README.md

 ### Adding an image

-IPFS supported by the driver are in the form:
+IPFS file paths/URIs supported by the driver are in the form:

   - `/ipfs/<hash>` - Supported by `PATH` and `SOURCE` attributes
   - `/ipns/<id>` - Supported by `PATH` and `SOURCE` attributes
   - `fs:/ipfs/<hash>` - Supported by `PATH` attribute only
   - `fs:/ipns/<id>` - Supported by `PATH` attribute only

 The OpenNebula CLI won't allow to add IPFS images by `PATH` due to a strict safeguard check (any non http(s) paths get interpreted as filesystems paths).
-Therefore they need to be created with `--source` providing size manually.
+Therefore they need to be created with `--source`, providing size manually.
 This limitation is not present in Sunstone, where `PATH` is mandatory instead, an it is not possible to add images by indicating only `SOURCE`.
 Adding images by `PATH` via Sunstone has the advantange that the IPFS IDs are checked for correctness and the image size is automatically computed.

 #### CLI